The Sea Wolves: Filming

 Filming took place on location in Goa, India.

 Soundtrack

 The title music for The Sea Wolves was adapted by Roy Budd from the famous Warsaw Concerto of composer Richard Addinsell.
 Budd had, at the time, already composed or arranged numerous other film scores, notably those of The Wild Geese and Get Carter.
 For The Sea Wolves, Budd added lyrics by Leslie Bricusse to his, Budd's, arrangement of the Warsaw Concerto music, the resulting song being entitled The Precious Moments, sung by the British baritone Matt Monro, who had also sung title tracks for many other films.

 Incidental music is from the Warsaw Concerto.

+Release

+The film had its world premiere on 3 July 1980 at the Leicester Square Theatre in London before opening to the public the following day there and at the Odeon Marble Arch.

 Reception

 Film critic Robert Roten gave the film a "C+," and described it as "a workmanlike film told in a non-flashy, straightforward way, featuring an all-star cast."